mahudu97/ANSI-C_Compiler/readme.md

 Overview
 ========

-- [*Test suite*](c_test_suite.md): Each submission must contain a set of test programs which are able to determine whether a given compiler implements certain C language features correctly.
+- [*Test suite*] : Small tests intended to asses ability of Compiler.
+  10 of which were done as assessed coursework.

-- [*C-translator*](c_translator.md) : Your compiler will be able to translate a sub-set of C into equivalent Python.
-This allows each submission to demonstrate lexing and parsing functionality, even if the code generation is weak.
+- [*C-translator*](c_translator.md) : YTranslate a sub-set of C
+  into equivalent Python.
+Demonstrate lexing and parsing functionality.

 - [*C-compiler*](c_compiler.md) : This is a compiler from C to MIPS assembly.